Consumer Packaged Goods Trade Spend: How to Generate Profit Value for the Business and Your Retail Customers 🛍️

 Common forms of consumer packaged goods trade spending

 The money manufacturers give to retailers to promote their products is often used in the following ways:

 - Coupons – the revenue is considered redeemed when the coupon is used from a previous purchase.
 For example, when a $5.00 price item is bought along with a 25% discount coupon, the 25% discount of the $5.00 price, which is $1.25, is included in the sales.

 - Buy one get one free coupon – when an item is purchased with the buy one get one free coupon, the revenue collected is considered for one purchase.
 For example, if the item price is $2.00 with a related cost of $1.00, using the buy one get one free coupon, the revenue collected is $2.00 with the cost of goods of $2.00.

 - Co-advertising – when a retailer decides to advertise, they commonly invite the CPG company to jointly advertise with them.
 The retailer pays the full costs of the advertisement and the company reimburses the retailer for a portion of the advertisement.
 If the company had past dealings with advertising ads, then it has an additional benefit that is separated from the joint venture with the retailer.
-The reimbursement made by the CPG company is considered as marketing expense; whereas, the amount received by the retailer is the offset of the advertisement expense.
+The reimbursement of the CPG company is considered as a marketing expense; whereas, the amount that the retailer received is the offset of the advertisement expense.